Company Page

 Key limitations include:

-• Heavy reliance on regulatory filings and investigative journalism
+• Heavy reliance on regulatory filings and investigative reporting

-• Limited access to internal labor and algorithmic governance data
+• Limited visibility into internal labor systems and algorithmic governance

 Medium confidence reflects: